Download OpenAPI specification:Download

 2.10

-Before starting the workflow, sometimes there is the need to add a new column to the dataset (a synthetic column) that is derived from other columns already present.
-There are various reasons for this, especially if
+Before starting the workflow, there is sometimes a need to add a new column to the dataset (a synthetic column) that is derived from other columns already present.
+There are various reasons for this, especially if:

 To create new synthetic columns in a flexible way, aivis features a rich Expression Language to articulate the formula.